MAIF/otoroshi/manual/src/main/paradox/topics/remote-catalogs.md

 A Remote Catalog is an entity that defines:

-- A **source** where entity definitions are stored (GitHub, GitLab, Bitbucket, S3, HTTP, local file, Git repository, Consul KV)
+- A **source** where entity definitions are stored (GitHub, GitLab, Bitbucket, Gitea, Forgejo, Codeberg, S3, HTTP, local file, Git repository, Consul KV)
 - An optional **scheduling** configuration to automatically sync entities at regular intervals
 - A **reconciliation** engine that creates, updates, and deletes local entities to match the remote desired state